Wizard Shazam: Fawcett Comics history

 Although Shazam is killed, as prophesied, by a giant granite block falling on him, Billy/Captain Marvel/Shazam can summon the ghost of Shazam for guidance by lighting a special brazier in Shazam's lair (the Rock of Eternity).
-More superheroes soon joined the superhero Shazam in carrying on the legacy of the wizard Shazam, including Shazam Family members Mary Marvel and Captain Marvel Jr. Shazam tells that once, 5,000 years before, he gave powers to Black Adam, but Black Adam was killed while turning back to his regular self.
-He died due to his advanced age.
+More superheroes soon joined the superhero Shazam in carrying on the legacy of the wizard Shazam, including Shazam Family members Mary Marvel and Captain Marvel Jr. Shazam tells Captain Marvel that, 5000 years before, he gave powers to Black Adam, but Black Adam was killed while turning back to his regular self.
 In the Marvel Family series, he was shown in some early issues carving the Marvel Family adventures into the Rock of Eternity.